Liam Scales: Aberdeen (loan)

 Scales went to Aberdeen for a season-long loan in June 2022.
 This transfer caused controversy amongst a section of the Aberdeen support, who launched criticism at their board for continuing to sign players on loan from Celtic.
-Aberdeen manager Jim Goodwin defended his signature, with him stating that: "I’m a big fan of the loan market as it gives you the opportunity to sign players that you would maybe not normally be able to afford.
+Aberdeen manager Jim Goodwin defended his signature, with him stating that: "I'm a big fan of the loan market as it gives you the opportunity to sign players that you would maybe not normally be able to afford.
 The size of club we are we want to be signing players on permanent contracts.
 That conversation was had with Celtic initially.
 We wanted to know what the number was and could we make it happen.
 Celtic are not willing to sell Liam at this moment".

 On 10 July 2022, Scales made his Aberdeen debut in a 2–0 Scottish League Cup win at Peterhead.
 On 17 September 2022, Scales was sent off in 3–1 defeat at Hibernian after he was shown a second yellow card by referee David Dickinson.
 Four months later he was shown red again in a 6–0 loss against the same opposition, a result that saw manager Jim Goodwin removed from his position shortly after the match.

+Scales first goal for Aberdeen was in a 2–0 win over Rangers.

+Return to Celtic

+Scales was linked with a return to Aberdeen ahead of the 2023–24 season, but became a Celtic first-team player following injuries to other players.
+He became a regular player for Celtic following his return to the club in the 2023–24 season, and signed a new four-year contract in May 2024.